Urosalpinx cinerea: Description

 The shell is usually light brown or yellowish, rarely with several revolving, indistinct, rufous bands.
-Within the aperture varying from light flesh-color to dark salmon, chocolate or ourple.
+Within the aperture varying from light flesh-color to dark salmon, chocolate or purple.

 The fusiform shell is solid and thick and has a sharply pointed apex.

+This animal is not physically able to close itself from its surrounding environment because of its siphonal canal.

 Sculpture: prominent broad ribs and numerous longitudinal folds, which are strong but rounded and wavelike, the intervals like the folds reversed.
 The aperture measures one-half the total length of shell.
-The aperture is long-oval, passing below into a vshort, open siphonal canal.
+The aperture is long-oval, passing below into a short, open siphonal canal.
 The outer lip is thin.